Desktop Client

 This returns a string like:

-• Adjust the url and credentials if necessary.
+• Adjust the url and credentials (user and pass).

 Replace user accordingly.